 Now here’s another optional step (one I didn’t do).
 Yoko then quilted her fabric baby safety gate – you can refer to her drawing.
 I didn’t do it and mine works fine.

-Attach the Velcro side to your banister and secure.
+Attach the VELCRO® Brand fasteners side to your banister and secure.
 TIP: I measured my gate height so that it would be right above the horizontal railing here which really helps keep the whole thing from sliding down.
 If I didn’t have these rungs on my banister, I think I would use more batting (see Yoko’s drawing) to make the whole fabric gate more able to stand up on its own.

-Pull the fabric safety gate taut to see where to put your Command Cord Bundlers.
+Pull the fabric baby gate taut to see where to put your Command Cord Bundlers.
 Following the 3M instructions, adhere three Command Cord Bunders onto your wall.
 Once it’s secure, you can hook on the ribbon loops.
-This photo really shows how wonky our situation was — I had to adhere them inside the window itself!
+This photo really shows how wonky our situation was — I had to adhere them inside the window trim itself!